Betti numbers of skeletons of thick trees: Preliminaries

 Of fundamental importance is the following result of Hochster, \cite{ho}.

 \begin{theorem} For a simplicial complex $\Sigma$ on $V$

 where $\Sigma_S$ is the induced subcomplex on $S$, and $\widetilde H$ stands for reduced homology. \end{theorem}

-A special kind of simplicial complexes are the fat forests.
-They are defined recursively as follows.
+Thick trees are a special case of simplicial complexes called fat forests.
+Fat forests are defined recursively as follows.
 A $d$-simplex (i.e. with $d+1$ vertices) $F_1$ of dimension $\ge0$ is a fat forest.
 If $F_i$, $i=1,\ldots,k$, are faces and $G_{k-1}=F_1\cup\cdots\cup F_{k-1}$ is a fat forest, then $G_{k-1}\cup F_k$ is a fat forest if $H=G_{k-1}\cap F_k$ is a simplex, $\dim H\ge -1$.
 (If $\dim H=-1$, then $G_{k-1}$ and $F_k$ are disjoint.)
-It is known \cite{fr,fr1} that fat forests are precisely the simplicial complexes that have 2-linear resolutions.
+It is known \cite{fr,fr1} that fat forests are precisely the simplicial complexes for which the Stanley-Reisner rings have 2-linear resolutions.
 If $S/I$ is a Stanley-Reisner ring with 2-linear resolution, then the ideal has generators of degree 2, and can thus be interpreted as an edge ideal of a graph.
 These graphs $G$ are exactly \cite{fr,fr1} the graphs for which the complement graph is chordal.
 (The complement graph $\overline G$ to $G$ has the same vertices as $G$, and $\{x_i,x_j\}$ is an edge in $\overline G$ if and only if $\{x_i,x_j\}$ is not an edge in $G$.)
-A graph is chordal if any cycle with at least four vertices has a chord.
-In \cite{fr1} the Hilbert series, The Betti numbers, the projective dimension, and the depth of Stanley-Reisner rings $S/I$ of fat forests are determined.
+A graph is chordal if any cycle with at least four vertices has a chord, or, equivalently, if the only induced cycles have length three.
+In \cite{fr1} the Hilbert series, the Betti numbers, the projective dimension, and the depth of Stanley-Reisner rings $S/I$ of fat forests are determined.
 The regularity of $S/I$ is one, so reg$(I)=2$.